sahu0817/langchain/examples/langchain_mcp/README.md

 ```

 ## MCP Server
+In this example the agent imports the MCP Server as a python module.

 You can wire the MCP server into an MCP host (Claude Desktop, Cursor, etc.)

 This depends on your FastMCP version and transport (stdio / HTTP / SSE), but the important part is: